SocketDotTech/socket-docs/docs/Introduction/protocol-architecture.md

 #### There are 3 default Switchboards live on Socket :
 1. **Native Switchboard** : Uses Native bridges for routing messages between chains where native bridges are available (E.g roll-ups, sidechains etc.)
-2. **Optimistic Switchboard** : Uses an optimistic approach for proving the validity of a packet.
+2. **Optimistic Switchboard** : Uses an optimistic approach for verifying the validity of a packet.
 Once a packet is proposed if it's uncontested in a fixed time interval, then it's assumed to be valid and marked verified.
 This method requires one honest actor to flag a fraudulent packet and stop it from being verified.
 Hence this follows a 1 / n honest minority assumption.
 3. **Fast Switchboard** : Uses majority consensus to verify the validity of a packet.
-Majority of watchers in the system must attest to the validity of the message, only then is the packet marked verified.
+Majority of watchers in the system must attest to the validity of the packet, only then is the packet marked verified.

-Since deploying Switchboards is permissionless, Plugs can build their own switchboards tailored to their needs.
+Socket will eventually add support for more switchoards.
+However, since deploying Switchboards is permissionless, Plugs can build their own switchboards tailored to their needs.
 Some potential switchboards include zk-proof based, economic staking-slashing etc.

 ### Transmit Manager
 <!-- WIP : See if there's a better way to explain what sealing and proposing packets is -->